 The pediatric anesthesiologist is the perioperative physician (“peri-” meaning “all-around”) who provides medical care to each patient throughout their surgical experience.

-Prior to surgery, pediatric anesthesiologists evaluate a patient’s past medical and surgical history, evaluating for potential problems during the procedure.
+Prior to your child's procedure, pediatric anesthesiologists evaluate a patient’s past medical and surgical history, evaluating for potential problems during the procedure.
 Anesthesiologists also counsel families on the risks and benefits of various types of anesthesia.
 The job of the pediatric anesthesiologist includes working with families to provide individualized care to each patient with the goal of providing the safest and most appropriate anesthetic experience.

 In the Operating Room